 If a mole does not change over time, there is little reason for concern.
 If you see any signs of change in an existing mole, if you have a new mole, or if you want a mole to be removed for cosmetic reasons, talk to your dermatologist.

-The following ABCDEs are important characteristics to consider when examining moles.
-If a mole displays any of the signs listed below, have it checked immediately by a dermatologist.
+The following ABCDEs are important things to consider when examining moles.
+If a mole displays any of the signs listed below, have it checked by a dermatologist right away.
 It could be cancerous.

 - Asymmetry.
 One half of the mole does not match the other half.

 - Border.
 The border or edges of the mole are ragged, blurred, or irregular.

 - Color.
-The color of the mole is not the same throughout or has shades of tan, brown, black, blue, white, or red.
+The color of the mole is not the same throughout, or the mole has shades of tan, brown, black, blue, white, or red.

 - Diameter.
 The diameter of a mole is larger than the eraser of a pencil.

 - Evolution.
 The mole is changing in size, shape, or color.

 Melanoma is a form of skin cancer.
-The most common location for melanoma in men is the chest and back and in women, it is the lower leg.
+The most common places for melanoma in men is the chest and back.
+For women, the most common place is the lower leg.
 Melanoma is the most common cancer in young women.

 How Are Moles Treated?

-If a dermatologist believes a mole needs to be evaluated further, they will do a biopsy by shaving or cutting out the entire spot so that it can be evaluated under the microscope.
+If a dermatologist believes a mole needs further study, they will do a biopsy by shaving or cutting out the entire spot so that it can be looked at under a microscope.
 This is a simple procedure.
 (If the dermatologist thinks the mole might be cancerous, cutting through the mole will not cause the cancer to spread.)

 If the mole is found to be cancerous, the dermatologist will cut out the entire mole or scar from the biopsy site by cutting out the entire area and a rim of normal skin around it, and stitching the wound closed.